RobWilsonTas/WTE_Stochastic_Viewshed/README.md

 This simulates how vegetation is not entirely opaque to a viewer

-It also visually describes the uncertainty of the data
+It also visually describes the uncertainty of deriving viewsheds from this data